 23. Keep an Eye on the Competition

-Social monitoring technology can be used not just for reputations management or gaining target audience insight, but for observing and analyzing your competitor’s marketing strategies as well.
-These big data tools can be an effective way to get creative/strategic inspiration, improve your current practices or learn from mistakes committed by your peers.
+Social monitoring technology can be used not just for reputation management or gaining target audience insight, but for observing and analyzing your competitor’s marketing strategies as well.
+These big data tools for competitive analysis can be an effective way to get creative/strategic inspiration, improve your current practices or learn from mistakes committed by your peers.

 24. Reduce Overheads with Location Based Targeting